 Conservation Efforts in Minnesota

-Understanding the distribution and habitat preferences of E. rostellata has been greatly enhanced by recent systematic inventories of calcareous fens conducted by Minnesota DNR botanists.
-These inventory efforts have been ongoing since about 1990 and built upon a cursory study of Minnesota's northern peatlands, including areas of spring fens, that was conducted in the 1980s.
-Two of the populations of E. rostellata in spring fens are in a state Scientific and Natural Area, and several of the calcareous fen populations are on public land.
-However, no formal mechanism exists to assure the hydrologic integrity of aquifers that feed the majority of these areas.
+Understanding the distribution and habitat preferences of E. rostellata has been greatly enhanced by systematic inventories of calcareous fens and spring fens conducted by Minnesota DNR botanists.
+These inventory efforts have been ongoing since the 1980s.
+At least two populations of E. rostellata that occur in spring fens and one population that occurs in a calcareous fen are in state Scientific and Natural Areas, and several of the calcareous fen populations are on public land.
+However, no formal mechanism exists to assure the hydrologic integrity of aquifers that feed most of these areas.
 The broader challenge remains understanding how land use changes outside the boundaries of protected areas may affect critically important hydrologic conditions within the protected areas.

 Glaser, P. H. 1983.
 Eleocharis rostellata and its relation to spring fens in Minnesota.
 The Michigan Botanist 22:19-21.

-Smith, G. S., J. J. Bruhl, M. S. Gonz?lez-Elizondo, and F. J. Menapace.
+Smith, S. G., J. J. Bruhl, M. S. Gonzalez-Elizondo, and F. J. Menapace.
 2002.
 Eleocharis.
 Pages 60-120 in Flora of North America Editorial Committee, editors.
 Flora of North America north of Mexico.
 Volume 23.
-Oxford University Press, New York.
+Oxford University Press, New York, New York.

 Smith, W. R. 2018.
 Sedges and rushes of Minnesota: the complete guide to species identification.
 University of Minnesota Press, Minneapolis.
 696 pp.